icons8/lunacy-docs/docs/release-notes/index.md

 ### Improvements

 - Typography panel changed
-- Added the ability to enter text when changing the style of text
 - Added the license information (EULA) and Privacy policy to the About window
 - Slightly changed the design of the menu and the About window
 - The export panel redesigned, the export options now are all in one place